 5S manages the experience a worker has with his workplace.
 All tools are at hand, everything is properly labeled, everything has its place.

 In my years of working with corporate clients, quality issues often arose because the information was poorly organized, tools poorly documented or recent changes were disregarded.

 When you apply the same attention that goes into physical workspace optimization to the digital space, to each topic relevant for the company — what employees have to do, how to do it and why to do it — work will suddenly become easier for the employees, quality will improve, costs will go down.

 And this will make everybody happier.

 About the Author

-Cristian Salanti is digital employee experience architect at Zenify.eu.
-He has been working with Intranets for the past 20 years.
+Cristian Salanti is a Digital Employee Experience architect at Zenify.eu.
+He has been working with and developing intranets for over 20 years.